-Arguments surrounding the integrity and confidentiality of medical information in the IoMT platform, the integration of IoT with medical systems used in medical applications for real-time diagnosis, remote patient monitoring, and real-time medicine prescriptions, etc., are of interest.
-The scenario is similar to that of a healthcare smart home in Ref.
-[155], which propose a framework that encouraged ageing-in-place for the elderly via a caring network, i.e., remote patient monitoring.
-The LWC-based data hiding (LWC-DH) system is proposed in Ref.
-[156] as a technique for attaining the security of patients' medical records to guarantee information confidentiality in IoMT by combining the LWC approach with a steganography model that ensures both secrecy and concealment to secure medical data.
-ECC is used to encrypt even medical data, while the odd ones with Feistel block cipher (FBC) cryptography.
-Lastly, the encrypted messages are hidden using redundant discrete wavelet transforms (RDWT) based steganography.
-The approach performe superior to contemporary schemes in terms of peak signal-to-noise ratio (PSNR), structural similarity index measure (SSIM), and mean square error (MSE) with better robustness, imperceptibility performance and low computation time as compared to traditional cryptography methods.
+Arguments surrounding the integrity and confidentiality of medical information in the IoMT platform, an integration of IoT with medical systems used in medical applications for real-time diagnosis, remote patient monitoring, and real-time medicine prescriptions, etc., are of interest.
+The scenario is similar to that of a healthcare smart home in [161] which proposed a framework that encouraged ageing-in-place for the elderly via a caring network i.e., remote patient monitoring.
+The LWC-based data hiding (LWC-DH) system was proposed in [162] as a technique for attaining the security of patients' medical records to guarantee information confidentiality in IoMT by combining the LWC approach with a steganography model that ensures both secrecy and concealment to secure medical data.
+Elliptic curve cryptography (ECC) was used to encrypt even medical data while the odd ones with Feistel block cipher (FBC) cryptography.
+Lastly, the encrypted messages were hidden using redundant discrete wavelet transforms (RDWT) based steganography.
+The approach performed superior to contemporary schemes in terms of peak signal-to-noise ratio (PSNR), structural similarity index measure (SSIM), and mean square error (MSE) with better robustness, imperceptibility performance and low computation time as compared to traditional cryptography methods.

-However, these aforementioned approaches do little to demonstrate an authorisation framework used for information disclosure and inherent control exercised by users that emphasize privacy by design, but only utilise a private key generator (PKG), which is an appealing single point of failure, presents issues of insecure key exchange among multiple entities in the presence of adversarial behaviours and has restricted application to non-sharable sensitive data respectively as limiting factors.
-Furthermore, suggested tactics in Ref.
-[157] proposed quality attributes for architecting IoT systems supported by Blockchain based on functional and non-functional security requirements.
-In line with this suggestion, hybrid cryptography was implemented using RSA-1024, AES-256, etc., for smart contract-enabled asymmetric or symmetric encryption, in combination with hash and digital signature algorithms such as SHA-256 and ECDSA-SECP256K1 to ensure data confidentiality and integrity respectively in Refs.
-[117,158-168].
+However, these aforementioned approaches did little to demonstrate an authorisation framework used for information disclosure and inherent control exercised by users which emphasised privacy by design, but only utilised a private key generator (PKG) which is an appealing single point of failure, presents issues of insecure key exchange among multiple entities in the presence of adversarial behaviours and had restricted application to non-sharable sensitive data respectively as limiting factors.
+Furthermore, suggested tactics in [163] proposed quality attributes for architecting IoT systems supported by Blockchain based on functional and non-functional security requirements.
+In line with this suggestion, hybrid cryptography was implemented using RSA-1024, AES-256, etc., for smart contract-enabled asymmetric or symmetric encryption, in combination with hash and digital signature algorithms such as SHA-256, ECDSA-SECP256K1 to ensure data confidentiality and integrity respectively in [121, 164] [165, 166, 167, 168, 169, 170, 171, 172, 173, 174] [165-174].